luvnft/Nexton/README.md

-# Nexton TWA Frontend
+# TONASS TWA Frontend

-This frontend code is for setting up a Nexton Telegram Web App using React.js.
+This frontend code is for setting up a TONASS Telegram Web App using React.js.
 It acts as client Part of the project

 ## Key Features